 There is administration involved, which we calculate to around 0.66p per document, and we are also allowing for a third of those documents to be disposed securely at 0.2p per document.

-Just a quick reminder, this shows the total cost of paper-based signatures on 10,000 documents of 10 pages with three separate signatories - £115,000 – which equates to £2.60 per sheet!
+Just a quick reminder, this shows the total cost of paper-based signatures on 10,000 documents containing ten pages with three separate signatories - £115,000.
+It equates to £2.60 per sheet!

-With digital signatures there are no paper costs, no printing costs and no delivery costs and no need for giant filing cabinets to store documents.
+With digital signatures there are no paper costs, no printing costs and no delivery costs.
+There is also no need for giant filing cabinets to store documents.

-If you calculate the likely cost yourself using the figures we have outlined, then you can see what savings digital signatures can provide your business.
-Contact Us today and prepare to be surprised!
+If you calculate the likely cost yourself, using the figures we have outlined, then you can see what savings digital signatures can provide your business.

 Contact us today and prepare to be surprised at how much you could save!